 The 1996 Amendments to the Safe Drinking Water Act require that all states conduct Source Water Assessments for public water systems within their boundaries.
 The assessments consist of (1) identification of the Drinking Water Protection Area, i.e., the area at the surface that is directly above that part of the aquifer that supplies groundwater to our wells, (2) identification of potential sources of pollution within the Drinking Water Protection Area, and (3) determining the susceptibility or relative risk to the well water from those sources.
-The purpose of the assessment is to provide water systems with the information they need to develop a strategy to protect their drinking water Program has completed the identification of the Drinking Water Protection Area for our system.
+The purpose of the assessment is to provide water systems with the information they need to develop a strategy to protect their drinking water resource if they choose.
+The Department of Human Service's Drinking Water Program has completed the identification of the Drinking Water Protection Area for our system.
 A map showing this area is on file at our office.